realjax/node-red-contrib-ikea/README.md

 * Control/query the Tradfri gateway itself as well and for instance request lists of lights, groups and scenes.
 * Detect `alive` state: whether lights are being switched off using conventional (wall) switches. _Only works for spectrum lights, ie: white spectrum or RGB_
 * Lights and groups can be toggled ( when off switch on and vice versa), turned on or off and control brightness or color.
 The status of a light can also be retrieved.
-* Does not require installing additional tools (eg. COAP clients)
+* Does not require installing additional stand alone tools (COAP client is integrated)

 ### Why another Ikea node for Node-RED?

 There are several reasons; the already existing nodes were either too limited, outdated and/or not open for further development.
 But the main reason for me was the fact that the existing ones do not take the use of conventional (wall) switches into account.
 A hub can't 'see' when a light was switched off by cutting its power.
-When that happens the hub has no reason to think the light is off and reports it is still on.
+When that happens the hub has no reason to think the light is off and reports it as still on.
 It could easily be fixed if a hub would check every so often if a light bulb is still `alive`.<br>
 And that is exactly what this node does.<br>
-It is done by sending a state change to a light bulb (which currently has `alive` set to true) every so many seconds.
+It is done by force sending the light bulb's state to the bulb (a bulb, which currently has `alive` set to true) every so many seconds.
-After a few tries the hub detects it can't set the state and reports back the correct `alive` state of the bulb (`alive` is false).
+After a few tries the hub detects it can't set it and reports back the correct `alive` state of the bulb (`alive` is false).
 The node then stops checking the bulb until it is switched on again.

-Because I use Alcalzone's [Node-tradfri-client](https://github.com/AlCalzone/node-tradfri-client) it is unfortunately not possible to send the exact same state to a light bulb.
-The node-tradfr-client detects it contains no changes and doesn't send it out.
-So a slight change is needed.
-Spectrum lights (RGB and white spectrum) allow the brightness to be changed without it affecting the visible state of the bulb. <br>
+Spectrum lights (RGB and white spectrum) allow the brightness to be changed without it affecting the visible state of the bulb.
 However,when you change the brightness of a switched off, non-spectrum light bulb (the cheapest Ikea ones) it *also* switches the bulb on!<br>
 This is the reason you can only track the 'alive' state of spectrum lights in this node.
 You can also only track the `alive` state of a group when that group contains at least one spectrum light.